CodeezTechnology/ReactTest-Circadia-Health/my-app/README.md

 In the project directory, you can run:

 ### `node server`
 Go to the backend folder directory in terminal and type `node server`.
-Node Js Server on (http://localhost:5000) this URL will up and run.
+Node backend with Express server on (http://localhost:5000) this URL will up and run.

 Then